Jadarma/advent-of-code-kotlin/docs/topics/workflow.md

 Each example has its own test, and since you added your input, it also tests against that.

-> If you're not interested in running on our input until validating the examples, you can
+> If you're not interested in running against your input until validating the examples first, you can
 > [ignore your input](test-config.md#executionmode) by setting:
 >
 > `partOne(executionMode = ExecMode.ExamplesOnly)`